GMAT vs. LSAT: the battle of the standardized test titans!

 I'm a GMAT tutor but I have also done plenty of LSAT tutoring and am very familiar with the LSAT having taken it twice.
 I also use the LSAT to help my GMAT students slay the verbal section.

 If you are curious about how the different sections of the LSAT and the GMAT stack up then this is the article is for you (take a look here for a GRE vs GMAT smackdown).
 Both the GMAT and the LSAT have unique challenges.
 Which is the harder test?
 Read on as we analyze their anatomies and suggest a study method for people pursuing joint JD/MBA programs.
 If you're looking for suggestions on using the LSAT to boost your GMAT verbal score you might take a look at this article: LSAT for GMAT.
+(Quick note for those looking to energize GMAT scores ahead of round 2, 2017 we're offering a GMAT retake class in October and November including our unique LSAT verbal curriculum.)

 The GMAT Super Computer vs. The LSAT Classic: Test Formats